roaked/roaked.github.io/content/docs/design/industrial-crane-design/_index.md

 ### 1.1.
 Description and Context

-Dimensioning and studying fundamental structural components of a double girder suspension crane can be way more complex than they seem.
+Dimensioning and studying fundamental structural components of a double girder suspension crane can be in an interesting study framework.
 Bridge cranes are frequently used equipment in the industry, especially in metallurgy, playing a pivotal role and being deployable both indoors and outdoors.

 {{< hint important >}}
 A bridge crane is a piece of equipment that, despite not being highly complex, encompasses all the elements that warrant study, allowing for the application of theoretical concepts in mechanical design engineering applied to a real-world scenario.